 And what I’d love to talk to you about is what it is that you do.
 And I’ve introduced you a little bit in the intro.
 And I guess we’ll have some kind of an idea.
 But what I’d love to ask you is like, how did you end up being on the other side of that microphone that you are right now?

 Yeah, look, I’ll give you the abridged version.
 I worked for a large company for most of my life.
-So for just over (unaudible).
-So I had a brilliant career sort of started as a rep ended up as a director and it was a brilliant company, but in the back in my personal life, my mom got very ill at in a sort of mid 40s.
-And we found out there was a an inherited disease called polycystic kidney disease. not life threatening, but certainly made me think about my health and my mom, you know, work too hard, both in and outside of her working environment.
+So for just over (inaudible).
+So I had a brilliant career sort of started as a rep and ended up as a director and it was a brilliant company, but in the back of my personal life, my mom got very ill in a sort of mid-40s.
+And we found out there was an inherited disease called polycystic kidney disease. not life-threatening, but certainly made me think about my health, and my mom, you know, work too hard, both in and outside of her working environment.

 And that led to a massive heart attack when nearly lost her.
 And she had a pacemaker and realized that you know, her life is going to change from then on.
 So then, I was diagnosed.
 And, you know, to be honest, it’s just sister growing your kidneys and liver so it didn’t affect it impact me other than a blood pressure tablets.
 So that was fine.

-I live my normal life in a corporate working ridiculous hours ADL works fine around the world, except her and then yeah, sort of as time went on, my kidney function started to decline and around 2011 was my surgeon on the specialist said, Look, you’ve got two choices here.
-One is keep doing what you’re doing and you’ll be have kidney failure in six months, and that will, you know, at best if you can’t get a transplant, you got 20 years roughly on dialysis and sort of bit complicated whatever.
+I live my normal life in a corporate working ridiculous hours ADL works fine around the world, except her, and then yeah, sort of as time went on, my kidney function started to decline and around 2011 my surgeon specialist said, Look, you’ve got two choices here.
+One keeps doing what you’re doing and you’ll have kidney failure in six months, and that will, you know, at best if you can’t get a transplant, you got 20 years roughly on dialysis and sort of bit complicated whatever.

 So it was probably compounded.
 And my surgeons like, your results are going south in a hurry.
 You better go back to corporate, I’m like, I’m not going to do that.
 So.
-So, in short, I joined superfastbusiness join that community got some great help from a James Schramko, who I’m very thankful for.
+So, in short, I joined Superfastbusiness join that community and got some great help from James Schramko, who I’m very thankful for.
 And then I basically created my own community.

-So now there’s a lot of people that have Skype corporate, not because of health, but it might be for other reasons.
+So now there are a lot of people that have Skype corporate, not because of health, but it might be for other reasons.
 I know a lot of your listeners, you know, have health issues with stroke and other things.
-It now life gives throws you curveballs.
-And when it does, I just want to help people run their own business successfully.
+It is now life gives throws you curveballs.
+And when it does, I just want to help people run their own businesses successfully.
 So that’s my short version.
-I’m glad you didn’t ask me for my long version, because my short version of how I got to here,
+I’m glad you didn’t ask me for my long version, because my short version of how I got here,

 Awesome mate.
 The short version is pretty cool.
-So we’re going to talk about all the things that you spoke about, but I specifically like what you said about we’ve taken a leap into running your own small business, and now, health and well being actually taking a bettering even more.
-Because that’s one thing people don’t realize is when you’re running your own small business, you’re got no sickies holiday pay, all that kind of stuff tends to go out the window.
-And I don’t know about you, but when I was working for myself, when I still am, my boss, the worst boss I’ve ever had.
+So we’re going to talk about all the things that you spoke about, but I specifically like what you said about we’ve taken a leap into running our own small business, and now, health and well-being actually taking a bettering even more.
+Because that’s one thing people don’t realize is when you’re running your own small business, you’re got no sickies holiday pay, and all that kind of stuff tends to go out the window.
+And I don’t know about you, but when I was working for myself, and I still am, my boss, was the worst boss I’ve ever had.

 Yeah.
 All right.
 So let’s go back a little bit.
 So you worked for coca cola?
 And during that time, so what we’re going to do today is we’re going to give some insights to people of the mistakes that we made, will call them mistakes, or, you know, the, the process we were in, and then what we could have done to make our time working for somebody else a little bit.